fbpx

 Evergrande chairman Hui Ka Yan is seen at a news conference in Hong Kong in March 2016

-Liquidators are seeking to recover large sums of money from Evergrande founder Hui Ka Yan, his former spouse and top executives, the group has revealed.
-File photo: Reuters (2016).
+Liquidators are seeking to recover large sums of money from Evergrande founder Hui Ka Yan, his former spouse and top executives, the group has said.
+File photo: Reuters, Bobby Yip (2016).

 China Evergrande Group said on Monday that company liquidators are seeking to recover billions of dollars from founder Hui Ka Yan, his former wife and former top executives.